NewWorksOfMeritPlaywritingContest

 TOTAL SCORE: 20

 DOES THE SCRIPT HAVE A DISCERNABLE ARC?
-YES, but the stakes are not high enough at the end of the first act.
-The arc wavers in the second act.
+YES, but the stakes are not high enough at the end of Act I. The arc wavers in Act II.

 IS THIS PLAY READY FOR A READING: NO.